oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     description: >
-      This is a square root function that defines two signatures: the argument is either integer or float and the function returns the suare root as a float.
+      This is a square root function that defines two signatures: the argument is either integer or float and the function returns the square root as a float.
 ```
 The next sqrt is similar to above, but uses a simplified type notation
 (in this short form no validation clause can be expressed):